 Prepare Your Fruit

-Wash the strawberries and remove the leaves and stem – you don’t want any of them getting into the compote!
-Cut the strawberries in half, then add to a medium saucepan.
+Wash the strawberries and remove the leaves and stems – you don’t want any of them getting into the sauce!
+Cut the strawberries in half or quarters, then add them to a medium saucepan.

 Juice half a lemon, then add it to the strawberries.